Note: See our section on the Lima Airport’s Response to COVID-19 to learn more about the protocols in place during the current pandemic.

 At the airport entrance

-- Only passengers will be allowed to enter within 3 hours of their departure.
+- Only passengers will be allowed to enter 3 hours (domestic flights) and 4 hours (international flights) prior to their departure.
 Exceptions apply for minors and people needing assistance.

 - Passengers will need a printed or electronic boarding pass or flight reservation to enter.
 It is best to check in prior to arriving to the airport.